claudiajerome07/Ecommerce-Follow-Along/README.md

     - The stored email is accessed in all remaining pages using useSelector from Redux.

     - This ensures that the email persists across the application without needing to pass props manually.

+## Milestone 33:

+1. Install jsonwebtoken using NPM.

+2.Generate a JWT token using the sign method, including email and ID as payload.

+3. Set Expiration Time using maxAge to control token validity.

+4. Store the Token in a Cookie and send it in the response to persist authentication

 ** thank you **